scientific-python/scientific-python-hugo-theme/doc/content/getstarted.md

 front page.
 If you don't want that, remove the `/content/en/news` folder.

+By default, news items link to the `/news` category page (which lists all news items).
+You can override that by setting `newsLink` in the preamble of any news post.

 ## Code styling

 To enable code styling, add the following to your config file: